 Our Secondary School students taking D&T, design and make artefacts here.

-The Mall is a platform to promote the unique art talents of our students.
+The Art Faculty is a platform to promote the unique art talents of our students.
 Through the sale of their artworks and merchandise, we hope to provide an income stream from the royalties they earned.
 Our products are available at various locations including Pathlight School Campus 1, The Enabling Village, Concessionaires at Tangs Orchard and VivoCity, Commune stores and online.

 A fully-equipped industrial kitchen where our vocational students are trained for ITE Skills Certificate (ISC) in baking.
 The bakeshop is also an Approved Training Centre for ISC Baking.